sahilpahapale/-Facial-Recognition-App/README.md

 Model Training: A CNN model is trained using TensorFlow/Keras for face recognition tasks.

-Directory Structure: Organizes the images into respective directories for training purposes.
+# Directory Structure

+The project organizes images into three main directories:

+data/positive: Contains images for the positive class (anchor faces). data/negative: Contains images for the negative class (non-anchor faces). data/anchor: Contains images for face verification tasks.